That's me in that DIY snow globe there.

 Turn the jar over and shake the "snow" down to the bottom.

-Now go back to baking Christmas cookies, drinking eggnog and wrapping my Christmas presents.
+Now you can go back to making my famous Tom & Jerry drink recipe, baking Christmas cookies and wrapping all your Christmas presents.

 melinda